RicoSuter/NSwag/README.md

 ### Usage in C&#35;

-The following code shows how to generate C# client classes to call a web service:
+The following code shows how to read a Swagger specification and generate C# client classes to call the described web services:

 	var service = SwaggerService.FromJson("...");